The Geeze & Me

 As a writer, I was hoping to bring energy to the musical landscape with something fresh and new: a story with an off-beat post-modern structure, exploring the territory of intimate relationships as we age, personal loss, and the crossroads of adaptation meets holding on.
 We plumb the ground of illness, sexuality, loneliness, personal dreams and anxieties.

-I've tried to balance reality with a surreal quality of life's surprising twists and turns.
+I've tried to balance reality with that surreal quality of life's surprising twists and turns.
 Working with a great cast and the many collaborators who brought abundant creativity to the table is a thrill.

-I've learned from the Lopezes, Marsha Norman, Lisa Kron, Winnie Holzman, Doug Wright, Stephen Sondheim, Lin-Manuel Miranda, etc. The steadfastness of immersing oneself in the world of the project for years has become a metaphor for the aging process itself.
+I've learned from the Lopezes, Marsha Norman, Stephen Schwartz, Lisa Kron, Winnie Holzman, Doug Wright, Stephen Sondheim, Lin-Manuel Miranda, etc. The steadfastness of immersing oneself in the world of the project for years has become a metaphor for the aging process itself.

 I hope the show brings comfort as well as joy.

-Been an absolute joy to work with this exceptionally talented cast, from the smallest role to the principles as well as the great crew who made it all happen.
+Been an absolute joy to work with this exceptionally talented cast, from the smallest role to the principles, as well as the great crew who made it all happen.

 A special thanks to Dr. Taibi Kahler, creator of the Process Communication Model.